Voice disorder diagnosis – Flexible Fiberoptic Laryngoscopy

 Structural Disorders

-With structural disorders there is a problem involving the tissue or fluids of the vocal cords.
+With structural disorders there is a problem involving the tissues or structures of the vocal cords.
 Examples can include nodules, polyps, ulcers, or other lesions on the vocal cords.
 These lesions can impair the normal vibration and function of the vocal cords which causes hoarseness.

 Neurogenic Disorders